Data Scientist vs Data Engineer: Major Differences

 How do Data Engineers and Scientists Complement Each Other?

-For example, in a sales forecasting project, the data engineer is responsible for consolidating data from the ERP, CRM, and social media, while the data scientist uses that data to build models that predict demand for the next quarter.
+For example, in a sales forecasting project, the data engineer consolidates data from the ERP, CRM, and social media.
+In contrast, the data scientist uses it to build models that predict demand for the next quarter.

-Understanding this synergy is essential to creating effective data teams, where each role contributes its strengths.
+Understanding this synergy is essential to creating effective data teams in which each role contributes its strengths.